pnpm/pnpm/packages/pnpm/README.md

 ## Background

-pnpm uses a content-addressable filesystem to store all files from all module directories on a disk.
+`pnpm` uses a content-addressable filesystem to store all files from all module directories on a disk.
-When using npm or Yarn, if you have 100 projects using lodash, you will have 100 copies of lodash on disk.
+When using `npm` or `Yarn`, if you have 100 projects using `lodash`, you will have 100 copies of `lodash` on disk.
-With pnpm, lodash will be stored in a content-addressable storage, so:
+With `pnpm`, `lodash` will be stored in a content-addressable storage, so:

-1. If you depend on different versions of lodash, only the files that differ are added to the store.
+1. If you depend on different versions of `lodash`, only the files that differ are added to the store.
-  If lodash has 100 files, and a new version has a change only in one of those files, `pnpm update` will only add 1 new file to the storage.
+  If `lodash` has 100 files, and a new version has a change only in one of those files, `pnpm update` will only add 1 new file to the storage.
 1. All the files are saved in a single place on the disk.
 When packages are installed, their files are hard-linked from that single place consuming no additional disk space.